Pedro-Rosas/Poe_Scripts/README.md

-# Poe_Scripts_Flask
+# Poe_Scripts
+Script for Path of Exile players.
 Flask script and other tools that add quality of life.
-For Path of Exile Game.
-(GGG)
+The script inside contains comments so anyone can understand and change if needed!
+Enjoy.